Applications will not be accepted for Peking University moving forward.

-Exchange students known as "General Visiting Students" at PKU are required to take a Chinese language proficiency exam upon arrival or in advance of arrival.
-Only students who pass the exam with a high level score determined by PKU may enroll in courses of their academic discipline taught in Mandarin.
-Otherwise, students who do not pass the exam must enroll in Chinese as a Second Language courses offered by PKU's International College for Chinese Language Studies.
+Exchange students known as "General Visiting Students" at Peking University are required to take a Chinese language proficiency exam upon arrival or in advance of arrival.
+Only students who pass the exam with a high level score determined by Peking may enroll in courses of their academic discipline taught in Mandarin.
+Otherwise, students who do not pass the exam must enroll in Chinese as a Second Language courses offered by Peking University's International College for Chinese Language Studies.

-Students intending to take major-related coursework in Mandarin may choose to take the HSK Chinese Language Proficiency Exam prior to their departure to China.
-The HSK exam is offered at Penn State's Confucius Institute several times a semester.
-Students may register for the Level 6 exam one month in advance.
+Students intending to take major-related coursework in Mandarin may choose to take the Chinese Proficiency Test prior to their departure to China.
+The Chinese Proficiency Test is offered at Penn State's Confucius Institute several times a semester.
 The exam is comprised of listening, reading, composition sections as well as an oral exam.
-Email email@example.com to register for the exam.
+For test dates, please visit the exam time website.